Kernel

 - Parameters:

-syscalls – Pointer to the System Call Extensions.
+syscall – Pointer to the System Call Extension.

 -